llmentalist/llmentalist.github.io/blog/src/about.md

 ---

 Want to know more or chat?
-Feel free to reach out or check out my [GitHub](https://github.com/llmentalist)!
+Feel free to reach out on [Bluesky](https://bsky.app/profile/llmentalist.bsky.social) or check out my [GitHub](https://github.com/llmentalist)!